Density of states and differential entropy in Dirac materials in crossed magnetic and in-plane electric fields

 Recall that for a fixed $L_x$, an increase in $\beta$ leads to an increase in $\gamma$, as shown in Eq.~(\ref{gamma-via-beta}).
 The peaks in the blue curve, calculated for the smallest electric field, align with the positions of the bulk Landau levels in the Dirac approximation, Eq.~(\ref{LL-collapse-dimensionless}), indicated by the solid (magenta) vertical lines.
-However, even for the $n=3$ Landau level, the peak positions in Fig.\ref{fig:8}~(b), obtained from lattice calculations, are slightly shifted from the values predicted by Eq.(\ref{LL-collapse-dimensionless}).
-This is expected, as the large magnetic field ($H = \SI{54.5}{T}$) results in the energy of the $n=5$ level, $\sqrt{5} E_M \approx 0.3 t$, deviating from the Dirac approximation.
+However, even for the $n=3$ Landau level, the peak positions in Fig.\ref{fig:8}~(b), obtained from lattice calculations, are slightly shifted from the values predicted by Eq.~(\ref{LL-collapse-dimensionless}).
+This is expected since, for a strong magnetic field ($H = \SI{54.5}{T}$) , the energy of the $n=5$ level given by the Dirac approximation is $\sqrt{5} E_M \approx 0.3 t$.
+This energy is high enough to deviate from the value predicted by the lattice model.
 Nevertheless, for the first two levels even for the largest value of $\beta$ shown in the red curve, the agreement between the Dirac approximation and lattice simulations remains qualitative.